npcsloan/assessment4/README.md

 16. Apply Configmap and Secrets file ```kubectl apply -f variables```
 17. Apply app and database deployments and services ```kubectl apply -f twoge-kube```
 18. Use ```kubectl get all``` to check deployment status; once all is stable apply resource quota to namespace ```kubectl apply -f resourcequota```
-19. Run ```kubectl get all``` again to get address of app service.
+19. Run ```kubectl get services``` to get address of app service.
 Go to address in browser to see running application:
 <img src="https://github.com/npcsloan/assessment4/blob/main/eks-twoge.png">

 ## Using Minikube